 Most people don’t go out the door to the street for no reason; they have a destination in mind.
 They are going to work, to school, to shop or play.
 Measuring accessibility helps WSDOT evaluate what people care about when they travel – the ease of reaching destinations by different travel modes.
 Accessibility measures account for both transportation network conditions and the land uses those networks are meant to connect.

-WSDOT uses the GIS add-in, Sugar Access, to measure accessibility.
-For instructions on downloading and using Sugar Access, visit Citilabs’ website.
+WSDOT uses the GIS add-in, Cube Access (formerly Sugar Access), to measure accessibility.
+For instructions on downloading and using Cube Access, visit Citilabs’ website.

 - Points of interest like schools, grocery stores, or parks (data provided by HERE, a navigation company)

 - Jobs by type and earnings (LODES Longitudinal Employer-Household Dynamics Origin Destination Employment Statistics)

 - Demographics like race, income, age, veteran and disabled status, and limited English speakers (drawn from data collected by the U.S. Census & American Community Survey).
 Additional demographic data are available via the Washington Tracking Network, which is maintained by the Washington State Department of Health.